sa-y-an/sa-y-an/README.md

 - One of my future goal is to build neural networks that can reason with causality, atleast temporal causality.
 - In my free time I love to watch the amalgamation of various programming paradigms and their evolution from all over the world at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>
 - Currently I am rated **1800+** in [Leetcode](https://leetcode.com/sasageyo/) (Top 7% worldwide)
+- I won Smart India Hackathon 2022, where I build a theisis upload portal with realtime plagirism detection using elastic search, mongoDB.
+- I was finalist in HackX 2021, where I build a AI based stress detector.

 <br/>

 [![](https://cp-logo.vercel.app/leetcode/sasageyo)](https://leetcode.com/sasageyo/)